EdCallahan/VSCode-EdCTools/README.md

 - Single keystroke to change language mode to SQL
 - Single keystroke to change language mode to Powershell
 - Toggle visibility of left and bottom panels with single keystroke
+- Move current tab to first or last position

 ---